UK tabloid had 'network of corrupt officials': police

-Deputy Assistant Commissioner Sue Akers of Scotland Yard told an official inquiry there was a "culture" at the Rupert Murdoch-owned newspaper of paying police as well as the military, health workers, government and prison staff.
+Deputy Assistant Commissioner Sue Akers told a public inquiry into press standards that the Rupert Murdoch-owned newspaper had a "culture" of paying police, the military, health workers, government and prison staff.

-Since November, detectives investigating the payments have arrested ten current or former journalists from The Sun, as well as a serving police officer, a Ministry of Defence worker and an army officer.
+Akers is leading Scotland Yard's bribery investigation, which has seen 10 current or former Sun journalists arrested since November, as well as a serving police officer, a Ministry of Defence worker and an army officer.

-"There appears to have been a culture at The Sun of illegal payments and systems have been created to facilitate those payments whilst hiding the identity of the officials receiving the money," Akers said.
+Updating the inquiry on its progress, she said: "There appears to have been a culture at The Sun of illegal payments, and systems have been created to facilitate those payments whilst hiding the identity of the officials receiving the money."

-Akers said the recent Sun arrests involved "the delivery of regular, frequent and sometimes significant sums of money to small numbers of public officials by a journalist".
+The recent arrests at The Sun concerned "the delivery of regular, frequent and sometimes significant sums of money to small numbers of public officials by a journalist", she said.

 But she said: "The vast majority of the disclosures that have been made have led to stories which I would describe as salacious gossip rather than anything that could be remotely regarded as in the public interest."